 Each CCSDS Agency or CCSDS Affiliate Organization that provides services shall register in the CCSDS Organization Registry.

-Each Service Provider organization will have a unique ISO OID assigned by the organization registration procedure.
+Each Service Provider organization shall have a unique ISO OID assigned by the organization registration procedure.

 Each Service Provider organization may have one or more service sites.